mkitzan/llvm-explore/README.md

 `MemoryTransferPass` implements this optimization by caching the `ptr` and most recently stored `value` at `ptr` into a map, and when a `br` opcode is found the branch successors with a single predecessor are searched.
 While searching the successor basic blocks, if a `load` occurs from one of the cached `ptr`s the `load` is elided with the `value` known to be stored at the `ptr`.

-After the `MemoryTransferPass` is run the all previous instance of the target pattern will be replaced to look like the following:
+After the `MemoryTransferPass` is run the all previous instances of the target pattern will be replaced to look like the following:

 ```
   store i32 %0, i32* %3, align 4